 Our team of consultants has extensive expertise in this area, including:

-Access to financial services for micro, small and medium enterprises and the poor has been identified as a key to poverty reduction and growth in developing countries and prompted the development of international and national strategies on financial inclusion as well as the widespread introduction of microfinance programs and products.
+According to our experience, access to financial services for micro, small and medium enterprises and the poor has been a key to poverty reduction and growth in developing countries which has prompted the development of international and national strategies on financial inclusion as well as the widespread introduction of microfinance programs and products.

-· Building the capacity of local technical service providers to provide ongoing assistance to microfinance institutions, and developing structures to support these local organizations over time.
+TSCPL has experience in designing supervisory and regulatory structures and as well as capacity building of local technical service providers to provide ongoing assistance to microfinance institutions, and developing structures to support these local organizations over time.
+We have helped design systems for the transformation of unregulated MFIs to regulated institutions.